akanadocs/docs-test/ag/custom-policy-development.md

 	```

 	* note: 7777 does not have to be used.
 It can be any port value not already used.

 2. Set up a remote debug session in Eclipse and connect to the process.

 #### Define and attach the Policy in Policy Manager
 Once deployment is completed the policy handler will be loaded and invoked once a service with the correct policy attached is detected by the Network Director.
 For this to happen, you must attach the policy to a service in Policy Manager.
 However, before this can happen, you must define the Policy in Policy Manager and attach it to a Service.

 1. Log on to the Policy Manager console with administrator account

 2. In the Organization Tree, click on <your organization>->Policies->Operational Policies

 3. Click the “Add Policy” button on the bottom right of the screen.

 4. The add policy dialog will be displayed.
 Select your policy from the list.
-Click next.
+Click Next.

 5. Add the name in the “Policy Name” field and click the finished button.

 6. The policy will now appear in the list of Operational Policies and is ready to be attached to a service when needed.
 <p><a href="#top">Back to top</a></p>